Woman experiencing blood sugar spikes symptoms after eating a healthy meal

 12. Consider These Lifestyle Factors

 Sleep Quality: Poor sleep significantly affects insulin sensitivity and can disrupt hormones that affect weight loss.
-Aim for 7-9 hours of quality sleep nightly and maintain consistent sleep schedules.
-Understanding how lack of sleep affects insulin can help you prioritise rest for better glucose control.
+Aim for 7–9 hours of quality sleep nightly and maintain consistent sleep schedules.

 Alcohol Moderation: Excessive alcohol consumption can interfere with glucose regulation.
 If you drink, limit intake to 1–2 units per day and always consume with food.